 In short: Facebook groups are undeniably valuable.

-Recently, companies have taken advantage of groups for their own benefits, as well — Peloton, for instance, uses groups to connect its users and facilitate a space where people can share exercise plans, training methods, and workout schedules with one another.
+Recently, companies have taken advantage of groups.
+Peloton, for instance, uses groups to connect its users and facilitate a space where people can share exercise plans, training methods, and workout schedules with one another.

 Other brands, including National Geographic and Instant Pot, have followed suit, creating their own community-focused groups to inspire action, encourage engagement, and increase brand loyalty.

 Most businesses should have a Facebook Page.
-A Page enables you to advertise on Facebook, and it's a public-facing profile to post company-relevant updates and announcements to Facebook users at-large.
+A Page is a public-facing profile to post company-relevant updates and announcements to Facebook users at-large.
+On the Page, you can run advertisements or sponsor posts you've created.

 If you‘re a nonprofit organization, a Page also enables you to post a ’Donate' button to increase donations from the Facebook community.

-Considering 1.56 billion people are on Facebook, it's vital your business has a Facebook Page to increase brand awareness, advertise to new audiences, collect audience insights, and even chat with users looking for customer service.
+Considering Nearly 3 billion people are on Facebook, it's vital that your business has a Facebook Page to increase brand awareness, advertise to new audiences, collect audience insights, and even chat with users looking for customer service.

 All of which is to say: Having a Facebook Page is a requirement for getting your business active on one of the largest social media platforms.